 If you need funds quickly and can meet the requirements, a 401(k) loan can be a flexible, inexpensive borrowing option.
 But these loans come with strings attached that often don’t apply to other forms of lending, such as personal loans.

 Considering borrowing against your retirement savings to fund a short-term expense?
-Here’s a high-level overview of what a 401(k) loan is and does, and how it compares to a personal loan.
+Here’s a high-level overview of 401(k) loan Vs personal loan.

 What is a 401(k) Loan?